ishaan26/config_files/README.md

 #### Steps to install

-- complie and intstall polybar from <https://github.com/polybar/polybar>
+- Compile and install polybar from <https://github.com/polybar/polybar>
 - Make sure the 'GoogleSans Nerd Font' is installed from the patched fonts folder
 - Soft link or copy the `linux/.config/polybar` folder to `~/.config`
-- Refer to [Polybar Wiki](https://github.com/polybar/polybar/wiki) to configure the moduels according to your hardware.
+- Refer to the [Polybar Wiki](https://github.com/polybar/polybar/wiki) to configure the modules according to your hardware.
-- Reload i3 window or run it from `linux/.config/polybar/launch.sh`
+- Reload i3 window or run `$HOME/.config/polybar/launch.sh`

 ### Rofi

-The rofi themes are heavily influenced from <https://github.com/adi1090x/rofi>
+The rofi themes are based on - <https://github.com/adi1090x/rofi>

 ![6](img/linux/Rofi-apps.gif)